sebastianvelez/interestRates/PITCHME.md

 Note:
 The Big 8 are 6 banks, 1 coop and a provincial deposit taking institution.
 Conventional contracts have low loan-to-value ratio and don't require insurance.
 High loan-to-value do require insurance.

+---

+### Mortgage data

+- 10% random sample of insured contracts (1999-2002)
+- terms of contracts:
+    - transaction rate, loan size, house price, closing date
+- demographics of borrowers
+    - income, FICO score, loan-to-value ratio, house location (FSA)
+- They end up with 26,000 observations (1/3 of initial sample)

+Note:
+FSA means Forward Sortation Area and it is larger than a zipcode.
+They restrict the contracts to those with homogenous terms: 25 year amortization period, 5 year fixed rate term, newly issued mortgages, individually negotitated (no broker), without missing values for key attributes.
+Data provided by one of the insurers (CMHC) but they claim the contracts of the other insurer are similar.